phetsims/perennial/doc/automated-maintenance-process.md

 This is essentially a pretty-printed version of what is in your `.maintenance.json` file.

+If you want release branches grouped by when they diverged from main, use `Maintenance.timestampList()`.
+It adds a timestamp prefix and sorts needed-patch branches by that date, making it easy to target the newest/oldest unpatched branch first and minimize cherry-pick deltas.

 ## Prerequisites

 It is assumed that your `~/.phet/build.json` file will be properly configured so that simulations can be deployed.
 The